HOW WE WORK TOGETHER

 QA, DNS cutover, handoff training.

 Launch week is tight and scripted.
 Final QA across desktop, tablet, and mobile.
 Accessibility audit with axe DevTools.
 Schema validation with Google's Rich Results Test.
 Lighthouse performance check on every page.
-Cal.com embed tested.
-Chatbot tested against edge cases — “Can you prescribe me something?”
-“What's my diagnosis?” — confirming the clinical safety guardrails hold.
+Cal.com embed and intake routing tested end to end.

 DNS cutover happens in a scheduled launch window.
 Most launches happen Tuesday or Wednesday mornings.
-Your site goes live on Hexidus Vercel infrastructure.
+Your site goes live on Vercel before the project transfers to your account.
 Nameservers point to Vercel.
 SSL certificate is active within minutes.

-Handoff call is 45 minutes for Lite, 90 minutes for Pro.
-We cover how to access Supabase leads, read Slack notifications, submit content update requests, manage the Google Business Profile, view analytics.
+Handoff call is 45 minutes.
+We cover how to access leads, manage intake and booking tools, use the Google Business Profile prep checklist, view analytics, and work with the transferred codebase.
 You leave the call knowing how to run the site.

 What happens on launch day: